Citizen-Legislators

 Immigration

-Let’s get emotion out of this discussion.
 The US population is aging.
 Social Security, Medicare, and the effective functioning of our economy need an injection of younger people.
 Until recently, that came from immigration.
 A conservative think tank Cato Institute Feb 2026 study calculated $14.5 trillion paid into Social Security, Medicare, and the general fund by immigrants (both legal and undocumented) from 1994-2023 above what that group received in benefits, which kept Social Security and Medicare solvent and trimmed about 1/3 off our national debt.
-The recent $75 billion crackdown devotes precious resources in an inhumane way, but the net effect is to make our average population older.
-This jeopardizes your future Social Security and Medicare.
-It makes no sense to spend so much of our national treasure on approaches that worsen our lives.
+The recent $75 billion crackdown treats people like tokens in a perverse game and will only make our average population older, jeopardizing Social Security and Medicare.
+I refuse to spend our precious public funds to make our lives worse!

 American Know-How